- Our people

 "Wonderful.
 I cannot thank you enough.”

-Philip D'Arcy is a one of the firm’s joint managing partners and a member of our Dispute Resolution team, which spans our Reading, Henley-on-Thames and London offices.
+Philip D'Arcy is a partner and head of our Dispute Resolution team, which spans our Reading, Henley-on-Thames and London offices.

 He is a highly experienced and acknowledged expert in resolving disputes in relation to trusts, probate and inheritance matters, including disputed wills, claims to remove Executors or Trustees, breach of trust cases and Inheritance Act claims.